open-contracting/standard/docs/guidance/map/related_processes.md

 The release has the following properties:

+* A new `ocid` is used.
+* The `relatedProcesses` section is populated with a reference to the contracting process for the first stage.
 * The `tag` is set to 'tender'.
 * The tender section includes details about the competition, and `tender.competitive` is set to `true`.
 * Since this new contracting process has a single buyer, the `buyer` is set to Servicio Local de Educación Pública Puerto Cordillera.
-* The `relatedProcesses` section is populated with a reference to the contracting process for the first stage.

 ```{jsoninclude} ../../examples/frameworks/open_multiple_second_stage.json
 :jsonpointer: